 There have been numerous reports of people complaining of dents, scratched doors, and cracked windows on their cars after they returned from their trips.
 This is especially the case in remote parking lots where there is little to no supervision.

 Better Time-Saving options

 If saving time is your main motivation for parking at the airport, there are better ways to save time that will cost you far less money.
-The park, sleep, and fly is one such option that helps you to bring your costs down and to save you time.
+Park and fly is one of the best options that helps you to bring your costs down and to save you time.

-In the “park, sleep, and fly” option, you can find a hotel that is close to an airport and that combines a one-night price with cheaper long-term parking options.
+With a park and fly option, you can find a hotel that is close to an airport and that offers cheaper long-term parking options.
 Thus, you get to save on the cost of parking while at the same time reducing the amount of time you spend checking in for your flight.

-How to Get Cheaper Parking and Avoid Hefty Airport Parking Fees
+How to Get Cheaper Airport Parking and Avoid Crazy Parking Fees